TrafeX/clipboard/README.md

-# Clipboard
+# Clipboard.ninja

-Online clipboard for fast exchange of plaintext data.
+Online realtime clipboard for exchanging text between everything with a browser.

 ## Todo

-* Santize/validate input for room nr
-* Add help (step 1.. step 2..)
+* Add help (step 1.. step 2..) and 'how does it work' page.
 * Add timestamps to send/received messages
 * Add timestamp to console.log output
-* Only connect to existing rooms

 ## Nice to have